ShivaniGanatra/hangman-project/readme.md

 *add classes to hangmangifs to adjust size

-//easy, medium and hard version instead of start do easy medium hard buttons
+//easy, medium and hard version instead of start do easy medium hard buttons only in desktop to save phone spacee ?
+//as hover effects to links

+alert maybe when soone clicks restart are you sure you want to restart your progress with be lost